 - Low dose of ascorbic acid: a 5% concentration of ascorbic acid has been shown to be effective for rosacea (source).
 Above this concentration, ascorbic acid can potentially worsen, rather than help, sensitive rosacea skin.

-- No ingredients that typically worsen rosacea: the serums on this list are free of trigger ingredients like alcohol, camphor, fragrance, glycolic acid, lactic acid, menthol, urea, witch hazel, eucalyptus, peppermint, benzoyl peroxide, salicylic acid, hydroquinone (1, 2, 3).
+- No ingredients that typically worsen rosacea: the serums on this list are free of common trigger ingredients like alcohol, camphor, fragrance, glycolic acid, lactic acid, menthol, urea, witch hazel, eucalyptus, peppermint, benzoyl peroxide, salicylic acid, hydroquinone (1, 2, 3).

 Now, before we dive in, please note that this list is not intended to replace the advice and recommendations of your doctor.